 - Female Reproductive System and Breast

 - Male Reproductive System

 - Endocrine System

 - Biostatics and Epidemiology/Population Health

 - Interpretation of Medical Literature/Social Sciences

 SPEX Dimension 2: Physician Tasks

 The physician tasks dimension is a competency-based objective consisting of actions taken by physicians in clinical practice.
-This tests physicians on how they are able to:
+These items are constructed to focus on assessing one of the following:

 In addition to the BoardVitals question bank, make sure to review the FSMB SPEX Practice Test.